venomz75/yr3_fyp-nutritional-tracker/README.md

 # Final year project: Monitoring food intake using a smartphone camera
-### My final year project at university: a nutrition tracking app utilising the smartphone's camera.
+### My final year project at university is a nutrition tracking app utilising the smartphone's camera.
 The system is comprised of 3 components:
 * Front end (Android, Kotlin)
 * Back end (NodeJS, PM2)
 * Database (MongoDB)